A minimalist desk that you can make yourself!

 Step 4: Secure the desk to the wall.

 Alright!
-We’re finally at the end of the tutorial.
+We’re finally at the end of this DIY desk project.
 Did I miss anything?
 If you have any questions about this DIY desk project, let me know!
 Happy to answer.